-- Increasing consistent attendance and engagement at Community Schools Advisory Committee meetings - Creating pathways for student-led presentations and peer mentorship initiatives - Enhancing cross-communication between the CS Committee, SSC, and ELAC - Documenting and sharing outcomes of community input to ensure transparency and shared accountability
+- Increasing consistent attendance and engagement at Community Schools Advisory Committee meetings - Strengthened student voice by inviting student representatives (PAL/EarlyAct) to serve on the committee-a step that deepens authentic youth engagement in decision-making. - Begin aligning the committee's work with the School Site Council (SSC) and ELAC, creating opportunities for cross-representation and shared feedback loops between groups. - To ensure staff are consistently engaged in the Community Schools vision, a presentation on the pillars of Community Schools.
+A Community Schools bulletin board in the staff lounge and a monthly update via PBIS/School newsletters - Creating pathways for student-led presentations and peer mentorship initiatives - Enhancing cross-communication between the CS Committee, SSC, and ELAC - Documenting and sharing outcomes of community input to ensure transparency and shared accountability

-Through these layered systems of governance, Ina Ar continues to build a school culture where collaboration is the norm, and all stakeholders are empowered to shape the future of their school.
+Through these layered systems of governance, Mission Bell continues to build a school culture where collaboration is the norm, and all stakeholders are empowered to shape the future of their school.